 The Company measures the sensitivity of its net interest income, excluding various accounting adjustments including provision for losses, and premium and discount amortization, to changes in interest rates.
 Changes in interest rates are defined as instantaneous, parallel, and sustained interest rate movements in 100 basis point increments.
-The Company estimates its interest income for the next twelve months assuming no changes in interest rates from those at period end.
+The Company estimates its interest income for the next twenty-four months assuming no changes in interest rates from those at period end.
 Once the base case has been estimated, cash flows are projected for each of the defined interest rate scenarios.
 Those scenario results are then compared against the base case to determine the estimated change to net interest income, excluding various accounting adjustments as set forth above.

-The following table summarizes the Company's net interest margin sensitivity analysis as of June 30, 2001.
-This analysis represents management's estimate of the percentage change in net interest margin given a parallel shift in interest rates.
-The "Base" case represents the interest rate environment as it existed as of June 30, 2001.
+The following table summarizes the Company's net interest sensitivity analysis as of September 30, 2001.
+This analysis represents management's $% \left(1\right) =\left(1\right) \left(1\right) =\left(1\right) \left(1$ parallel shift in interest rates.
+The "Base" case represents the interest rate environment as it existed as of September 30, 2001.
 The analysis is heavily dependent upon the assumptions used in the model.
 The effect of changes in future interest rates, the shape of the yield curve or the mix of assets and liabilities may cause actual results to differ from the modeled results.
 In addition, certain financial instruments provide a degree of "optionality."
-The model considers the effects of these embedded options when projecting cash flows and earnings.
 The most significant option affecting the Company's portfolio is the borrowers' option to prepay the loans.
 The model applies prepayment rate assumptions representing management's estimate of prepayment activity on a projected basis for each collateral pool in the investment portfolio.
-While the Company's model considers these factors, the extent to which borrowers utilize the ability to exercise their option may cause actual results to significantly differ from the analysis.
+The model applies the same prepayment rate assumptions for all five cases indicated below.
+The extent to which borrowers utilize the ability to exercise their option may cause actual results to significantly differ from the analysis.
 Furthermore, its projected results assume no additions or subtractions to the Company's portfolio, and no change to the Company's liability structure.
 Historically, there have been significant changes in the Company's assets and liabilities, and there are likely to be such changes in the future.